The breadth-degree type of a finite $p$-group: Notation and preliminaries

 \begin{remark} Let \(G\) be a finite group.
 Since \(\Size{Z(G)\cap G'}=\Size{G'}/\Size{G'Z(G)/Z(G)}=\Size{G'}/ \Size{\left(G/Z(G)\right)'}\) we see that $\Size{Z(G)\cap G'}$ is invariant under isoclinism.
 Clearly \(\Size{G}\ge \Index{G}{Z(G)}\cdot\Size{Z(G)\cap G'}\) and the second member is invariant by isoclinism.
 Equality holds if and only if \(Z(G)\le G'\), that is, \(G\) is a stem group.
 Thus, stem groups are precisely those of minimum order in their isoclinism class, hence $ \Index{G}{Z(G)}\cdot\Size{Z(G)\cap G'}$ is the size of a stem group $T$ in the isoclinism class of $G$.
 In particular

 See also \cite[Corollary 29.4]{Berkovich2008}. \end{remark}

-\begin{definition} We shall say that a finite $p$-group $G$ has breadth-degree type $(b,d)$ if $b=\br(G)$ is the breadth of $G$ and if $d=\rexp(G)$ is the representation exponent of $G$.
-In this case we shall write $\dt(G)=(b,d)$. \end{definition} It was already known to Philip Hall that the breadth and the representation degree of a finite group are invariant under isoclinism: two isoclinic $p$-groups have the same breadth-degree type.
+It was already known to Philip Hall that the breadth and the representation degree of a finite group are invariant under isoclinism: two isoclinic $p$-groups have the same breadth-degree type.